nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The Boys In The Boat"
     author="Daniel James Brown"
     special="true"
-    description="My high school cross country coach, Bob Miller, brought up this boat.
+    description="My high school cross country coach, Bob Miller, brought up this book.
 A beautiful story of a group of young boys sacrificing for something greater than themselves.
 Truly one of the most special moments a human can experience.
 One day I wish to do the same.">}}

 {{< book
     title="Bad Blood"